ON LOCATION AT THE HAITI EARTHQUAKE

 Funded by Catholic Relief Services (Haiti) and New Directions Foundation (London)

-Author: Richard Higgins, agricultural researcher and leading exponent of the science of thermophilic composting and its effectiveness as a waste management tool.
+Author: Richard Higgins, agricultural researcher and leading exponent of the science of thermophilic composting and its effectiveness as a sanitation remediation and waste management tool.

 Initial response at WASH cluster, Port Au Prince